matt-harris/outline/scss/themes/readme.md

-Themes folder - if a large site or application you can have multiple themes e.g. _theme.scss and _admin.scss
+The themes folder.
+When working on a large project you can have multiple themes e.g. _theme.scss and _admin.scss